AJChapman/acthpa-website/site/events/corryong-2020.md

 - Alistair Dickie in 26th, at 40.17km, narrowly missing out on 1st place in Fun class, currently in 39th place overall, and 2nd place in Fun class,
 - Alex Chapman in 46th, at 26.09km, currently in 59th place overall, and
 - Phil Robinson in 52nd, at 16.37km, currently in 62nd place overall.

+### Task 4

+[Task 4 was a 71.48km race](http://xc.highcloud.net/task_result.html?comPk=287&tasPk=1267) to Tumbarumba via Walwa.
+It was won by Peter Slade on a Flow Spectra in a time of 2:34:22.
+31 pilots made it to goal, with many succumbing either to sink and scarce thermals on the first leg, or strong winds around Pine Mountain.

+The Canberra pilots' results were:

+- Kari Ellis in 3rd, in a time of 2:36:06,
+- Johno Quinn in 16th, in a time of 2:59:51,
+- Phil Robinson in 52nd, at 35.99km,
+- Alex Chapman in 61st at 12.08km, and
+- Alistair Dickie in 71st, at 6.93km.

+### Task 5

+[Task 5 was a 54.7km race](http://xc.highcloud.net/task_result.html?comPk=287&tasPk=1268) across to Mt.
+Mittamatite, across to Cudgewa, along the length of the Cudgewa valley to Welumbra Creek, then back to the Mt.
+Elliot LZ.
+It was won by Richard Binstead on a Flow XC Racer in a time of 1:17:09.

+The Canberra pilots' results were:

+- Kari Ellis in 8th, in a time of 1:19:34,
+- Johno Quinn in 22nd, in a time of 1:45:59,
+- Alistair Dickie in 40th, in a time of 2:24:10,
+- Alex Chapman in 56th, at 22.33km, and
+- Phil Robinson in equal 63rd.

 ## About the Corryong PG Open